-- 9.6 The Order is needed to facilitate development.
+- 10.6 The Order is needed to facilitate development.
 The need for comprehensive redevelopment is supported by adopted planning policy documents including the Unitary Development Plan, the Black Country Core Strategy and the Walsall Site Allocation Document.
 The Scheme will deliver the aspirations and policy requirements of the strategic planning framework including the NPPF, as well as wider Council policies and priorities.
-Further information on how the Scheme delivers the Councils policies and how it is consistent with the strategic planning framework is set out in sections 3 and 6 of this Statement. - 9.7 The Council has sought to acquire as much of the Order Land as possible by negotiation and is continuing to seek to acquire as many as possible of the remaining interests by negotiation alongside the making of the CPO.
+Further information on how the Scheme delivers the Council's policies and how it is consistent with the strategic planning framework is set out in sections 4 and 6 of this Statement. - 10.7 The Council has sought to acquire as much of the Order Land as possible by negotiation and is continuing to seek to acquire as many as possible of the remaining interests by negotiation alongside the making of the CPO.
 This is consistent with paragraphs 2 and 17 of tier 1 of the CPO Guidance.
-Further information is set out in Section 8 of this Statement. - 9.8 Acquisition of all of the land and rights within the Order Land is necessary to deliver the Scheme and implement the Planning Application, which in doing so will facilitate the muchneeded regeneration of the area and the delivery of new homes.
+Further information is set out in Section 9 of this Statement. - 10.8 Acquisition of all of the land and rights within the Order Land is necessary to deliver the Scheme and carry out the development described in the Planning Application, which in doing so will facilitate the much-needed regeneration of the area and the delivery of new homes.
 Careful consideration has been given to every parcel of land and right included in the Order and the Council is satisfied that all of the Order Land is required to enable delivery of the Scheme.